jeremybatesDC/jeremybatesDC/README.md

 - Outside of a dog, a book is man's best friend.
 Inside of a dog, it's too dark to read.
 - If brute force doesn't work, you're not using enough.
 - ["Have a good day!"]
 Thank you, but I've made other plans.
+- When you come to a fork in the road, take it.
 ```

 ### 👋 Say sup